 Create a trustworthy environment

-Writing, drawing or coloring is also a wonderful tool.
-There are tons of drawing exercises online; we especially like this one by Sesame Street in Communities because it involves arts and crafts and the possibility of discovering the various emotions more deeply.
-(If your kids like Sesame Street, check out their many amazing activities all dedicated to Exploring Emotions).
+Writing, drawing, or coloring is also a fantastic tool.
+There are tons of drawing exercises online; we especially like this one by Sesame Street in Communities because it involves arts and crafts and the possibility of discovering the various emotions more intensely.
+(If your kids like Sesame Street, check out their many special activities, all dedicated to Exploring Emotions.

 Model a positive attitude